Alanna Smith: Senior level

+2020 Tokyo Olympics

 Smith, like all the other members of the 2020 Tokyo Olympics Opals women's basketball team, had a difficult tournament.
 The Opals lost their first two group stage matches.
 They looked flat against Belgium and then lost to China in heartbreaking circumstances.
 In their last group match the Opals needed to beat Puerto Rico by 25 or more in their final match to progress.
 This they did by 27 in a very exciting match.
 However, they lost to the United States in their quarterfinal 79 to 55.